Docs

 2. Select the metric you want to reference from the Linked Metric dropdown

-3. Your metric tile will now display the selected metric, to make changes to the value displayed you can edit the metric definition from the Metrics page.
+3. Your metric block will now display the selected metric, to make changes to the value displayed you can edit the metric definition from the Metrics page.

 4. Once you have finished editing the dashboard, click the Save button in the top right of the dashboard.

-To copy a metric's configuration into a metric tile:
+To copy a metric's configuration into a metric block:

 1. Click the Custom Metric tab